roengle/squadQuery/README.md

 An alternative to this would be connecting to the RCON server running on the Squad server, and getting the response of the `ListPlayers` command, which would appropriately split packets as needed to return a full response.
-A downside to this approach is that you're required to have the server's RCON password, whereas you would not need any credentials.
+A downside to this approach is that you're required to have the server's RCON password, whereas you would not need any credentials using server queries.

 ## Credits
 * [Source Query Protocol Wiki](https://developer.valvesoftware.com/wiki/Server_queries)